There are now 3 possible online modes for units:

 - The primary goal of this unit is to equip students with the research skills that will enable them to undertake high quality research of their own in organisational settings.
 The skills they learn in the unit are likely to supplement the skills they develop when they undertake their research thesis later in their course, and enable them to tackle research questions as they arise in their future careers.
 Essentially, the unit is designed to help students to (1) understand the value of research undertaken in organisational settings; (2) develop an understanding of key organisational research methods; and (3) learn how to present research in organisational settings.

 - Students are able to (1) be familiar with advanced methodologies and statistical techniques important for designing and evaluating research in applied psychology; (2) gain knowledge about methodological and practical issues important for implementing these techniques and how they might be applied to their own research; and (3) identify the critical relevance of appropriate designs and statistical analysis for evidence-based practice.

-- Indicative assessments in this unit are as follows: (1) in-class quiz; (2) group assessment; (3) research report; and (4) attendance.
+- Indicative assessments in this unit are as follows: (1) in-class test; (2) group assessment; (3) research report; and (4) attendance.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the attendance component.

 Except where supplementary assessment is not available in a unit, it will be offered to students in all units who: